Man making a contactless credit card payment at a cash counter.

 How does a credit card PIN work?

-When you swipe your credit card to make a purchase, the merchant will ask you to enter your PIN (if needed).
-Once you enter your PIN on a keypad or touchscreen, the information you entered is verified against your card information.
-If the PIN is correct, the transaction may be approved.
-If the PIN is incorrect, the transaction will be declined and you may be asked to enter your PIN again.
+When you swipe your credit card to make a purchase, the merchant will ask you to enter your PIN (if necessary).
+Once you enter your PIN on a keypad or touchscreen, the credit card processor will verify the information you entered against your card information.
+If the PIN is correct, the transaction may get approval (if your account has funds available).
+If the PIN is incorrect, the card issuer will decline the transaction, and you may need to enter your PIN again.

 Your credit card PIN is an important way for credit card companies to add an extra layer of protection to your card.
 Credit card PINs can make it more difficult for fraudsters to use your card.